nmcapule/oclz/README.md

 As of Feb 2021, using the [update endpoint](https://open.lazada.com/doc/api.htm?spm=a2o9m.11193494.0.0.761f266b7z0ooD#/api?cid=5&path=/product/price_quantity/update) sometimes will not work if the quantity is set to something lower than an arbitrary number.
 This number is of unknown origin.
-Real great Lazada.
 Real great.

+**Update from Mar 2021**: Lazada Open API support replied to our query and said that this was a known issue and escalated to the regional support. 🥳 Now we wait.

+**Workarounds**
+1. Manual quantity changes should only be made in Lazada; or
+2. Distribute quantity changes in Lazada and another system (e.g 50 in Lazada, 50 in Opencart = 100)